Work and Life in the Bell Island Mines

 Bell Island Population Trends

 Population trends on Bell Island tended to follow the fortunes of the mines.
 In 1891, just before the mines opened, the population was 701.
-By 1901, it had risen to 1,320, but for those early days population figures can be.
-Of these the population of 1,320, one hundred and ninety-nine were said to be employed in the mines, whereas mining records indicate that at that time there were about 1,000 men employed.
-The discrepancies are caused by the fact that many workers lived in other parts of Conception Bay, and travelled to and from Bell Island.
+By 1901, it had risen to 1,320, but for those early days population figures were often imprecise.
+Of this population of 1,320, one hundred and ninety-nine were said to be employed in the mines, whereas mining records indicate that there were about 1,000 men employed.
+The discrepancies were caused by the fact that many workers lived in other parts of Conception Bay, and travelled to and from Bell Island.
 It is clear, however, that the population tended to increase over the ensuing decades, as more mine workers settled their families on the island.
-In 1923, Bell Island surpassed Harbour Grace as the island's second largest centre.
-In 1935 the population was 6,157; by 1951 it was 10, 291; and by 1961 the figure had grown to 12,281.
+In 1923, Bell Island surpassed Harbour Grace as Newfoundland and Labrador's second largest centre.
+In 1935 the population was 6,157; by 1951 it was 10,291; and by 1961 the figure had grown to 12,281.

 While much research remains to be done on Bell Island, and on the Newfoundland and Labrador mining industry in general, it is clear that the introduction, expansion and closure of the Bell Island mines, over a period of seven decades, had profound and lasting effects on the social and cultural fabric of the island.
 How did the industry change relations between men and women, and between "home" and "work"?
 Did the island's population become more economically and socially divided, or did their common struggles unite them?
 How did mining change Bell Island's relationship to the rest of Conception Bay and Newfoundland?
 To what extent did the people's traditional values survive or erode within the context of this new industry?
 These are just a few of the questions raised by this important chapter in the history of industrial diversification in Newfoundland and Labrador.